 Examples of Meaningful Assessments for Elementary Spanish

-Here are assessment ideas that are communicative, child friendly, and easy to implement:
+Here are some assessment ideas that are communicative, child friendly, and easy to implement:

-Show and Tell, where students describe an item in Spanish
+1. Show and Tell: Students describe an item in Spanish using one word or a simple phrase.

-Role play, such as greeting a friend or expressing likes
+2. Role Play: Short interactions such as greeting a friend or expressing likes.

-Listening comprehension through drawing or responding to a short audio or song
+3. Listening Comprehension: Students draw or respond to a short audio clip or song.

-Peer conversations about animals, foods, family, or favorites
+5. Peer Conversations: Short partner talks about animals, foods, family, or favorites.

-Assessment in the elementary Spanish classroom should feel natural and ongoing When we pay attention to what students can do with the language and give them opportunities to use Spanish in meaningful, low stress ways, we help them see themselves as real communicators.
+Assessment in the elementary Spanish classroom should feel natural and ongoing.
+When we focus on what students can do with the language and give them meaningful, low-stress opportunities to use it, they begin to see themselves as real communicators.